Polynomial Chaos Expanded Gaussian Process: Stationary and Non-stationary Covariance Functions

 \section{Stationary and Non-stationary Covariance Functions}

-The following Table~\ref{tab_stationary_covariance_functions} shows four commonly used stationary covariance functions~\cite{Rasmussen.2006}.
-These four covariance functions are used in this work, which can represent a wide range of functional curves and thus ensure the variability of the model.
-These chosen covariance functions are the squared exponential, absolute exponential, Matérn$_{3/2}$, and rational quadratic.
+The following Table~\ref{tab_stationary_covariance_functions} shows five commonly used stationary covariance functions~\cite{Rasmussen.2006}.
+These five covariance functions are used in this work, which can represent a wide range of functional curves and thus ensure the variability of the model.
+These chosen covariance functions are the squared exponential, absolute exponential, Matérn$_{3/2}$, Matérn$_{5/2}$, and rational quadratic.
 This covers function curves from very smooth to very wiggly.
-In Table~\ref{tab_nonstationary_covariance_functions}, the non-stationary covariance versions of Table~\ref{tab_stationary_covariance_functions} are shown, as presented in~\cite{Cremanns.2017}.
-Here, the lengthscale parameter $\boldsymbol{l}\left(\boldsymbol{x}\right)$ depends directly on the input $\boldsymbol{x}$.
-The product $\boldsymbol{l}\left(\boldsymbol{x}\right)\odot\boldsymbol{x}$ denotes an elementwise multiplication of the elements in $\boldsymbol{l}\left(\boldsymbol{x}\right)$ and $\boldsymbol{x}$.
+In Table~\ref{tab_nonstationary_covariance_functions}, the non-stationary covariance versions of Table~\ref{tab_stationary_covariance_functions} are shown, which are also used in~\cite{Cremanns.2017}.
+Here, the lengthscale parameter $l\left(\boldsymbol{x}\right)$ depends directly on the input $\boldsymbol{x}$.
 In Figure~\ref{fig_covars}, the function curve of the covariance functions are shown.
-These function curves are random drawn from the prior distribution of the GP.
+These function curves are random drawn from the prior distribution of the GP with a zero mean.